-While many people might skip over the description thinking that the name is obvious, we encourage you to spend a moment to enter a thoughtful description of the person attribute.
-What's obvious to you now may not be clear to you, or others, in the future.
+While many people might skip over the description thinking that the name is obvious, we would encourage you to spend a moment to enter a thoughtful description of the person attribute.
+What is obvious to you now may not be clear to you in the future.